lignumsystem/lignum-core/README.md

 # lignum-core

 Welcome to the lignum-core repository.
-The lignum-core implements the ubiquitous classe in The LIGNUM System
+The lignum-core implements the ubiquitous classes in The LIGNUM System

 + c++adt: basic ubiquitous (abstract) classes
 + Firmamanet: Implementation of the hemisphere